wonhee-lee/aims.github.io/about.md

 Our mission is to develop algorithms and models to improve medicine for patients and healthcare professionals.

-Our aim is to develop artificial intelligence and machine learning techniques for the analysis and interpretation of biomedical, health, and natural language data.
+Our aim is to develop artificial intelligence and machine learning techniques for the analysis and interpretation of natural language, biomedical and health data.
 The group focuses on pursuing blue-sky research, including:

 * AI for the early detection, prediction and diagnosis of diseases
 * AI for personalised interventions and therapies